 - In Normal Mode, the SIP Enablement Services located at the central site serves as the SIP registrar and proxy for phones at both the central and branch sites; in Survivable Mode, the Juniper SRX210 located at the branch location serves as the SIP registrar and proxy for the branch phones. - Branch phones register to the SIP Enablement Services and the branch Juniper SRX210 simultaneously.
-Switching between the Normal and the Survivable Modes is automatic and within a reasonable time span (within about 1 minute). - In Normal Mode, calls can be placed between phones at the main site and the branch site, and among phones within the site. - In Normal Mode, local and long-distance calls from the branch phones are routed to the PSTN through the T1/E1 connection on the Avaya Media Gateway at the central location. - In Survivable Mode, calls can be placed among phones within the branch.
+Switching between the Normal and the Survivable Modes is automatic and within a reasonable time span (within about 1 minute). - In Normal Mode, calls can be placed between phones at the main site and the branch site, and among phones within the site. - In Normal Mode, local non-toll calls from the branch are routed to the PSTN through the FXO interfaces on the Juniper SRX210; long-distance toll calls from the branch phones are routed to the PSTN through the T1/E1 connection on the Avaya Media Gateway at the central location. - In Survivable Mode, calls can be placed among phones within the branch.
 In addition, branch phones can still place calls to the PSTN (and to the phones at Headquarters via PSTN) using the FXO interface on the branch Juniper SRX210. - PBX features including Hold, Transfer, Call Waiting, Call Forwarding and Conference on Avaya 9600 SIP Phones in both Normal and Survivable Modes. - Analog phones connected to the FXS ports on the Juniper SRX210 are properly adapted as SIP phones in both Normal and Survivable Modes. - Messaging system access by branch phones (through internal access number in Normal Mode and PSTN call in Survivable Mode) and proper function of MWI (Messaging Waiting Indicator) on the Avaya 9600 IP Phones in the Normal Mode. - Proper system recovery after Juniper SRX210 restart and loss/restoration of IP connection.